saltyorg/docs/docs/reference/rclone.md

 If you're migrating from Cloudbox you probably want the [Cloudbox migrations instructions](https://docs.saltbox.dev/community/guides/cloudbox/)

-The manual steps that the script below will try to perform:
+The manual steps that need doing:

 1. Create a [Google project](https://docs.saltbox.dev/reference/google-project-setup/)